ottodevs/proof-of-networking/README.md

 - **Centralization**
     - In Web2 implementation of platforms like Linkedin and Facebook User’s data is owned and gated by the app.

-- **It’s hard to remember everyone we meet at events and re-connect later.**
+- **It’s hard for Web3 People to remember everyone they meet at events and re-connect later.**

 ## Solution